Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Change `LABEL` to a label you like.
 3. Click Run or Start.

-## nc-forward-ports
-NextCloudPi has implemented a UPnP client to be able to configure the Router to port forward to your Raspberry Pi.

-### Requirements
-You need to enable UPnP on your Router.
-Also disable it after you configure port forwarding.

-### How to configure
-1. Navigate to `nc-forward-ports` in the TUI or the WebUI.
-2. Set the ports your Nextcloud runs on.
-(It is recomended that you use the defaults)
-3. Click Run or Start.

 ## nc-ramlogs
 Enable mounting logs in RAM to prevent SD degradation (faster, consumes more RAM)